 Chief Evaluation Officer Demetra Smith Nightingale

-Demetra Smith Nightingale is Chief Evaluation Officer for the U.S. Department of Labor.
+Demetra Smith Nightingale, PhD, is the Chief Evaluation Officer for the U.S. Department of Labor.
 As the Chief Evaluation Officer, she is responsible for coordinating the Department's evaluation agenda and working with all agencies to design and implement evaluations.
 She is an expert in employment policy, workforce development, labor markets, and social policies and programs, and has conducted many evaluations of federal, state, and local programs aimed at increasing employment, skills, and income for workers and families.

 Dr. Nightingale is the author or co-author of five books and dozens of articles.
 Her most recent books are Repairing the U.S. Social Safety Net (with Martha Burt) and Reshaping the American Workforce in a Changing Economy (with Harry Holzer).
 Previously, she was a Senior Fellow at the Urban Institute, directing many evaluations and research projects on employment and social policy and on the faculty at Johns Hopkins University's graduate program in public policy.